awsdocs/amazon-forecast-developer-guide/doc_source/API_GetAccuracyMetrics.md

 # GetAccuracyMetrics<a name="API_GetAccuracyMetrics"></a>

 Provides metrics on the accuracy of the models that were trained by the [CreatePredictor](API_CreatePredictor.md) operation\.
 Use metrics to see how well the model performed and to decide whether to use the predictor to generate a forecast\.
-For more information, see [Evaluating Predictor Accuracy](metrics.md)\.
+For more information, see [Predictor Metrics](https://docs.aws.amazon.com/forecast/latest/dg/metrics.html)

 This operation generates metrics for each backtest window that was evaluated\.
 The number of backtest windows \(`NumberOfBacktestWindows`\) is specified using the [EvaluationParameters](API_EvaluationParameters.md) object, which is optionally included in the `CreatePredictor` request\.
 If `NumberOfBacktestWindows` isn't specified, the number defaults to one\.